princenyeche/jiraone/docs/api.rst

                 e.g. {"email": "prince.nyeche@elfapp.website"}
 <br />

-.. autofunction:: api_token
+.. autofunction:: manage.api_token

 <br />
 Gets the API tokens owned by the specified user or deletes a specifid API token by ID.
                 <br />

-.. autofunction:: manage_user
+.. autofunction:: manage.manage_user

 <br />
 Disables the specified user account.
 The permission to make use of this resource is exposed by the lifecycle.enablement privilege.
 OR
 Enables the specified user account.The permission to make use of this resource is exposed by the lifecycle.enablement privilege

 .. code-block:: python

 from jiraone import manage

 token = "Edfj78jiXXX"